Two Wheeled Single Vehicle Incidents

-A two wheeled single vehicle collision is a smash up involving a sole bicycle, motorcycle, Segway or dual wheeled vehicle.
-It remains different than a regular crash with an automobile because no other car makes contact with the rider or bike prior to the spill.
+A two-wheeled single-vehicle collision is a smash-up involving a sole bicycle, motorcycle, Segway, or dual wheeled vehicle.
+It remains different than a regular crash with an automobile because no other car makes contact with the rider or bike before the spill.

 If for example, your bicycle or motorcycle runs over a pothole as you are traversing down the highway at even a low to moderate speed, you could very easily lose control.
 So you could be killed, or seriously injured.

 Step 1 - Identify the Injury Causing Defect.

 The first step is to identify the defect causing the injury in the roadway.
 Sometimes getting down to the bottom of this requires an expert, like a lawyer.